 The information in this article is the intellectual property of xMatters and is intended only for use with xMatters products by xMatters customers and their employees.
 Further, this intellectual property is proprietary and must not be reused or resold.

 xMatters for ServiceNow is a direct, cloud-to-cloud integration, leveraging the communication plan technology within xMatters On-Demand to become the voice and interface of an automation engine.
 When ServiceNow detects something that requires attention, xMatters places phone calls, send emails or notifies your mobile app.

-Version 5.2 of the xMatters application within ServiceNow is certified with Istanbul, Jakarta, Kingston and London.
+Version 5.3 of the xMatters application within ServiceNow is certified with Kingston, London, and Madrid.

 The integration consists of a pre-configured communication plan and the xMatters application within ServiceNow, which includes the following components:

 - The synchronization component, which synchronizes users, groups and group members to xMatters.

 - The incident notification component, responsible for handling incidents from ServiceNow to xMatters and from xMatters to ServiceNow.

 - The Engage with xMatters component, which handles ad hoc communications, including conference bridges with xMatters.